starryknight64/mtgicons/README.md

 # Usage

-You can link directly to mtgicons by including the following file in your HTML <head> tag.
+You can link directly to mtgicons by including the following file in your HTML &lt;head&gt; tag.

 	<link rel="stylesheet" href="https://cdn.rawgit.com/jninnes/mtgicons/v1.1.1/dist/mtgicons.css" />